-Many member organisations are now falling back on their core: informing their members.
+Many member organizations are now falling back on their core: informing their members.
 The events they are used to organize are all digital.
 Spreading information goes completely digital.

-More than ever, member organisations are crucial because they can represent their members with one voice to the authorities.
+More than ever, member organizations are crucial because they can represent their members with one voice to the authorities.

-Many organisations are now forced to discover the added value and opportunities of digital.
-They realise that expensive events with catering might not generate the sustainable added value they thought they had.
+Many organizations are now forced to discover the added value and opportunities of digital.
+They realize that expensive events with catering might not generate the sustainable added value they thought they had.
 They see that investing in a platform in which they can serve their members quickly and easily with relevant content can mean long-term added value and better member loyalty.